JuliaML/MLDataPattern.jl/docs/introduction/design.rst

     same type and of the same structure (e.g. batch size).

-    There is no hard distinction between a data iterator that provides the data itself or a data iterator that just iterates over some other data iterator/container in some manner.
+    There is no hard distinction between a data iterator that provides the data itself, or a data iterator that just iterates over some other data iterator/container in some manner.
 For example the data iterator :class:`RandomBatches` iterates over randomly sampled batches of the data container